kirkbushell/eloquence/README.md

     use Eloquence\Database\Traits\UUIDModel;

+And then disable auto incrementing ids:

+    public $incrementing = false;

 This will turn off id auto-incrementing in your model, and instead automatically generate a UUID4 value for your id field.
 One benefit of this is that you can actually know the id of your record BEFORE it's saved!